spacedogXYZ/common-cause-share/_posts/2020-10-23-choose-one-way-to-vote.md

 ---
 Choose one way -- Are you voting in-person or by mail this year?
 If by mail: Don’t wait until the deadline--send or return your ballot today.
 If in-person: find your local polling place & double check what you need to vote.
 In either case, vote early if you can!
 Check https://canivote.org to learn your options, confirm hours and deadlines and check ID requirements.
 Learn the rules in your state at https://canivote.org.
 Call or text 866-OUR-VOTE for nonpartisan help if you have questions.

-Use the tools below to share that vote-by-mail is a trusted and safe process.
+Use the tools below to share this important information.
 And use the links on the right to share this page with family and friends.

 # Facebook